-For the Fall 2020 semester, York has some additional support for new international students who receive a study permit refusal.
-If your study permit application is unsuccessful , you can book an appointment with one of our immigration specialists at York International, or, for Schulich students only, through Schulich School of Business International Relations , to help you with a second application submission.
-If your application is still refused, you will be eligible for a tuition refund if you apply by the deadline.
+For undergraduate starting in the Fall 2020 or Winter 2021 semesters, York has some additional support for our new international students who receive a study permit refusal.
+If your first study permit application is unsuccessful, book an appointment with one of our immigration specialists at York International, or, for Schulich students only, through Schulich School of Business International Relations, to help you with a second application submission.
+If your application is still refused after receiving our help, you may be eligible for a tuition refund if you apply by the deadline.

 |Term||Last day for 100% refund||50% course fee withheld|